sroop/one-million/README.md

-1 to 1,000,000
+Numbers to words
 ============

 Description
 ----
 ##### Technical test for a London tech company
-The challenge here is to write a Ruby script that outputs every number from 1 (one) to 1,000,000 (one million) into words.
+The challenge is to write a Ruby script that outputs every number from 1 (one) to 1,000,000 (one million) into words.

 Technologies used
 ----